web3-authn/tatchi/docs/delegate-actions.md

 **Deliverables**
 - New worker request/response for signing delegate actions, schema + Borsh encoding, and integration with the existing confirm‑tx flow.
-- New PasskeyManager surface: `signDelegateAction` with progress events and unit tests for encoding/compat.
+- New TatchiPasskey method: `signDelegateAction` with progress events and unit tests for encoding/compat.
 - Wallet iframe routing, host handler, and confirm UI plumbing for delegate actions.

 **Stage 1 — WASM Signer Worker**